 Each year, Turner Scientific awards a grant to those who’s research exemplifies the goals of animal welfare and solid science.

-For the third year, Turner Scientific is again offering a competitive grant opportunity for the award of one Sensory Sentinel device.
-A description of eligibility requirements and application instructions are included below.
+For the fourth year, Turner Scientific is again offering a competitive grant opportunity for the award of one Sensory Sentinel device.
+The Sensory Sentinel, which is capable of monitoring noise, vibration, temperature, humidity, light levels, and human staff activities in animal laboratories.

 Turner Scientific is a contract research organization that specializes in animal sensory systems and it leverages that expertise to offer laboratory facility environmental monitoring equipment and consulting services.
 Our mission is to improve both laboratory animal welfare and study reproducibility by better understanding and monitoring what our laboratory research animals experience on a daily basis.